 As we stated before, the software used to process transactions affects PCI scope.
 Some payment processing softwares are native, which use middleware.
 Native software must be downloaded to your servers, which puts your services within the CDE and subjects your business to annual audits for PCI compliance.

 Using a cloud-based software removes your servers from scope because cardholder data is stored on the provider’s servers.
 With data encryption, your business is able to remotely access the encrypted data via the cloud.

 The majority of businesses subject to PCI are only required to self-report on compliance via a self-assessment questionnaire (SAQ), but that doesn’t mean PCI scope should be ignored.
 If any component is overlooked, your business could take a big financial hit.
 You’re responsible for stolen card data if your system is compromised, resulting in fines for each card breached plus a major delay in regular sales.

 Understanding the extent of the CDE at your business will protect both you and your customers.
 Small businesses can follow best practices established by the PCI Security Standards Council.
 Larger businesses should consider awareness training for their staff and get familiar with the level of compliance they are subject to.
-It’s never too late to up your PCI game.
+It’s never too late to up your PCI game with a secure payment API.
 Get started today.